 The installation of the cooling is one of the most critical elements of the ecosystem.
 This is not just a rejuvenation or tune-up of the cooling of the ecosystem this is a rigorous process to make sure your cooling is at peak efficiency and interfaces to our rack ducts, equipment connections and refrigerant levels are optimized to insure accurate airflow.

-Electrical connections are to standard, the air filtration system operates in removing the heating issue from all components within the rack.
-We then insure the heat intakes in the ceiling are operating at maximum efficiency to reclaim the heat and distribute wherever necessary in the building.
+Electrical connections are to industry standards, the air filtration system operates in removing the heating issue from all components within the rack.
+We then ensure the heat intakes in the ceiling are operating at maximum efficiency to reclaim the heat and distribute wherever necessary in the building.

 We eliminate the hot/cold aisles within the data center freeing up valuable space that can be used to run the business in optimal fashion allowing ease of expansion, collapsing of legacy partially used racks, taking advantage of greater density equipment in compute and storage.

-The software interacts with the cooling system, the equipment in use and provisions and deprovisions equipment and supporting infrastructure to operate the ecosystem in the most efficient means to reduce MTBF of components optimize the life span of the equipment by round robining the provisioning equally allowing the equipment to take necessary breaks in operation versus functioning 100% of the time 24x7x365.
+The Z-IMPACT software interacts with the cooling system and the equipment in use to provision and deprovision resources and supporting infrastructure.
+As a result, the ecosystem operates efficiently and increases MTBF of components by allowing the equipment to take necessary breaks in operation versus functioning 100% of the time 24x7x365.